-if you are visiting multiple countries in Europe, you have a few options as far as mode of travel is concerned, however we will focus on the 2 most common ways to travel; by train, or by airplane.
+if you are visiting multiple countries in Europe, you have a few options as far as mode of travel is concerned between countries, however we will focus on the 2 most common ways to travel; by train, or by airplane.

 In my opinion, one of the best parts of traveling far is sampling far-out foods and dishes.
 Now, England is not usually known for its unusual food, which we will refer to as Odd Eats here on the Persistent Traveler Blog, however I did get to eat 2 unusual dishes while visiting London and I would like to share my experience with you.